edipark/LetsSquat/README.md

 # 🏋️‍♂️ 2D Squat Simulator

 A MATLAB-based biomechanics simulation tool designed to analyze the kinematics and kinetics of Squat exercises.
-This project models the human lower body as a rigid-body 2D- manipulator to calculate joint torques, visualize movement trajectories, and generate torque distribution heatmaps using parallel computing.
+This project models the human lower body as a rigid-body 2D-manipulator to calculate joint torques, visualize movement trajectories, and generate torque distribution heatmaps using parallel computing.

 ![MATLAB](https://img.shields.io/badge/MATLAB-R2020a%2B-orange) ![License](https://img.shields.io/badge/License-MIT-blue)